-313 Picking up the Pace of Change in California; California Task Force 2018 care recipients.
-More than two in five (43%) millennial caregivers provide care for a parent and 22% provide care for a grandparent.316 Additionally, one in six report caring for an individual with dementia.317
+Caregivers of the millennial generation are the most diverse, with more than half (53%) of millennial family caregivers identifying as either African American/Black, Hispanic/Latino, or Asian American or Pacific Islander316.
+Three in four (76%) of millennial caregivers support an individual over 50 years old; parents or grandparents are the most common care recipients.
+More than two in five (43%) millennial caregivers provide care for a parent and 22% provide care for a grandparent317.
+Additionally, one in six report caring for an individual with dementia318.